The Best TV Streaming Devices

 Think about whether you’re planning to purchase a TV soon

 With 4K TV prices dropping as low as $300, chances are good that if you buy a new TV in the next couple of years, it will have 4K capability.
 If you’re thinking about upgrading soon, you might want to look for a streaming device that also has 4K capabilities.
-4K streaming devices generally run about $20 more than the standard HD ones, but we were impressed with the difference in image quality.
+These 4K-capable streaming devices generally run about $20 more than the standard HD ones, but we were impressed with the difference in image quality.

 An ethernet connection can improve streaming quality